-A major expansion project is currently underway at the oil field to enable it produce a further 50 million barrels of oil equivalent.
+A major expansion project is currently underway at the oil field to enable it to produce a further 50 million barrels of oil equivalent.
 The field, upon completion of the expansion, is expected to produce oil and gas for 30 years.
 Production from the expansion commenced in March 2015.

 Tyra Southeast was discovered in 1991 by well 5504/12-04 using the jack-up drilling rig West Sigma (now known as the Noble Lynda Bossler).